-Step 2: Call for Proposals
+Step 2: Call for Proposals/Notice of Funding Availability (NOFA)

-After the initial public input hearing, the City of Fargo's Community Development division will solicit proposals from community organizations for programs or projects to receive funding for the program year.
-All eligible projects and activities must be a HOME-eligible project or program; and/or meet one of the three national objectives of the CDBG program which are:
+After the initial public input hearing/meeting, the City of Fargo's Community Development Division will generally solicit annual and ongoing proposals from community organizations for programs or projects to receive funding for the program year, although not required.
+All eligible projects and activities must be a HOME-eligible project or program; and/or meet one of the three national objectives of the CDBG program, which are:

-- Benefit to low- and moderate-income persons - Addressing slums and blight, or - Meeting a particular urgent community development need.
+- Benefit to low- and moderate-income persons - · Addressing slums and blight - Meeting a particular urgent community development need (rarely used nationwide)

-Planning & Development staff will make a preliminary determination of eligibility under federal rules and regulations and will review the proposals for completeness (threshold review).
+Planning & Development staff will make a preliminary determination of eligibility under federal rules and regulations and will review the proposals for completeness.
 All proposals must be completed in their entirety and accurately describe the activity and/or project for which funds are requested.
+The final stage of funding consideration will consist of the annual action plan public hearing held at a City Commission meeting.